The black paper of quantum cryptography: real implementation problems: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the National Research Foundation and Ministry of Education, Singapore.
-We thank Antonio Ac\'{\i}n, Alexios Beveratos, Nicolas Gisin, Antia Lamas-Linares, Vadim Makarov, Gr\'egoire Ribordy and Hugo Zbinden for illuminating exchanges on these topics over the past few years.
+We thank Antonio Ac\'{\i}n, Alexios Beveratos, Nicolas Gisin, Antia Lamas-Linares, Vadim Makarov, Gr\'egoire Ribordy and Hugo Zbinden for illuminating exchanges on these topics over the past few years; and the editors Renato Renner and Tal Mor for their support and their clarifying comments.